How to make our data accessible by our future generations?

 In this regard, I was happy to note GitHub is taking some action when they revealed late last year (2019) their plan (Github Archive Program) to store all of its open-source software in an Arctic vault as part of its Archive Program.
 Now they have completed this work, making sure future generations can access them within the next 1,000 years.
 Reading about the technology from their partner they have deployed to this is fascinating – it is called piqlFilm, a digital photosensitive archival film that can be read by a computer, or a human with a magnifying glass.

 Note: When I posted the above on my Facebook page, there were comments that “my” personal photos and memories won’t be of interest to anyone other than me.
 It may appear to true, but I disagree.
-Today, we don’t value any of this, as we are in a deluge of information and as a result the value of these collections dimish due to our limited time at hand.
+Today, we don’t value any of this, as we are in a deluge of information and as a result, the value of these collections diminish due to our limited time at hand.
 But in my digital collections, there may be event videos, books, movies, shows, news that may be of wider interest for a generation in the future.
-Today, there are historians who go through the everyday letters of saying the victorian era to garner valuable lessons and insights.
-This same problem applies at a larger scale for libraries, museums, governments, courts and temples whose documents and pictures have to be preserved for human good for long.
+Today, there are historians who go through the everyday letters of saying the Victorian era to garner valuable lessons and insights.
+This same problem applies at a larger scale for libraries, museums, governments, courts, and temples whose documents and pictures must be preserved for human good for long.
 In the future, when computers have more intelligence and can sift through the data seamlessly, people will value data from the past.

 Good information.
 Appears to be an unexplored area with business potential.